 The Political Reform Act (Gov. Code Sections 81000-91014) requires most state and local government officials and employees to publicly disclose their personal assets and income.
 They also must disqualify themselves from participating in decisions that may affect their personal economic interests.
 The Fair Political Practices Commission (FPPC) is the state agency responsible for issuing the attached Statement of Economic Interests, Form 700, and for interpreting the law’s provisions.

 Gifts received by most state and local officials, employees, and candidates are subject to a limit.
-During 2011 and 2012, the gift limit was $420 from a single source per calendar year.
-For calendar years 2013-2014, the limit increased to $440 from a single source during a calendar year.
-This gift limit is effective until December 31, 2014.
+During 2013 and 2014, the gift limit was $440 from a single source per calendar year.
+For years 2015-2016, the limit increased to $460 from a single source during a calendar year.

 In addition, state officials, state candidates, and certain state employees are subject to a $10 limit per calendar month on gifts from lobbyists and lobbying firms registered with the Secretary of State.
 See Reference Pamphlet, page 10.